paultanger/Fraud_Detection/overview.md

     * Other (non-technical) people may need to interact with the model/machinery
     * Manual review

-Your model will be used only the first step in the fraud identification process.
+Your model will be used only as the first step in the fraud identification process.
 You do not use the model to declare a ground truth about fraud or not fraud, but simply to flag which transactions need further manual review.
 You will be building a triage model of what are the most pressing (and costly) transactions you have seen.
 It may also be useful to display what factors contribute to a given case being flagged as fraudulent by your model.

+# Suggested Timeline

-## Day 1: Morning
+## Morning

 ### Step 1: EDA
 Before you start building the model, start with some EDA.